DeloitteAU/dd-breakpoint-container/README.md

 The query is generally quite forgiving: the upper value is optional and any pixel values can either be numbers (e.g. 700) or px values (e.g. 700px); they are the same, and are normalised within the function.

-`getBpUpperLimit(bp: string) : number`: A function that takes a named breakpoint and returns its upper-limit.
+`getBpUpperLimit(bpName: string) : number`: A function that takes a named breakpoint and returns its upper-limit.

 For example, `getBpUpperLimit('s')` returns `768` (the 'm' breakpoint), as that value is the first width at which the 's' breakpoint is no longer active (aka, the upper-limit).